Codebear98/PhoneNumbersNormaliser/README.md

 ### What is this repository for? ###

 This is an iOS app project that was developing for a job interview.
-It demonstrate the use of contemporary skills/tools that used for scrum/agile development.
+It demonstrates the use of contemporary skills/tools that used for scrum/agile development.

 Skills/tools including BDD, MVP, Code style enforcement etc.